 The groundwork has been laid to deliver on this important promise – now it’s up to us to help make it happen.

-In February, 2018, the federal NDP passed a resolution at their convention committing them to make proportional representation a condition of supporting any minority government.
+In February 2018, the federal NDP passed a convention resolution committing them to make proportional representation a condition of supporting any minority government.

-- A minority government as the path to achieve proportional representation.
+- A minority government as a path to achieve proportional representation.

 - Electing enough MPs committed to implementing proportional representation or making proportional representation a condition of support for a minority government.

 - Focus on explicitly endorsing one or more candidates in each riding – looking at a realistic best case scenario on a riding by riding basis.